4.11 Provisions and Contingent liabilities

 iii) The Company has not defaulted in the repayment of dues to its lenders.

-(i) Secured term loans from banks and financial institution are secured by way of specific /pari passu charge on assets under hypothecation relating to automobile financing and loans against immovable property and home loans.
+18.1 (i) Secured term loans from banks and financial institution are secured by way of specific /pari passu charge on assets under hypothecation relating to Vehicle Finance and Loans against Immovable Property and Home Loans.

 (iii) Loan repayable on demand is in the nature of Cash Credit and working capital demand loans from banks and is secured by way of floating charge on assets under hypothecation and other assets.